 A large hump on the top of your nose is called a dorsal hump.
 Almost everyone has a dorsal hump to some degree.
 Many men feel that their dorsal hump is too large and detracts from the rest of their face.
 A large dorsal hump was classically called a roman nose.
 Large dorsal humps can also be made more obvious with multiple fractures of the nose.

 Removing a dorsal hump is called “Hump Reduction”.
-Hump reduction used to involve giving patients a ski jump nose, which is definitely not what a male wants.
-Males want to have a hump reduction, reducing the prominence of their nose but maintaining their “BBQ credibility”.
+Hump reduction used to involve giving patients a ski jump nose, which is definitely not what the average male wants.
+Males typically want to have a hump reduction, reducing the prominence of their nose but maintaining their “BBQ credibility”.
 The goal of the hump reduction is to reduce the hump but maintain a natural looking nose.
 Dr Robinson has had advanced fellowship training in rhinoplasty and prides himself on performing natural looking hump reduction.

 Dr Robinson is able to run through preoperative morphing of images with you so he can tailor the reduction of the hump to what you want.
 The steps of the operation vary between patients but in general involve the following: